yaapu/FrskyTelemetryScript/README.md

  - per model configuration saved in MODELS/yaapu/modelname.cfg
  - flight [modes](#supported-flight-modes) based on frame type:copter,plane or rover with vocal sound support
  - artificial horizon with roll,pitch and yaw with numeric compass heading
+ - vertical variometer gauge on left side of center panel
  - mini home icon on yaw compass at home angle position
  - battery voltage from 3 sources (in order of priority), short pressing [ENTER] cycles between the sources
    - frsky FLVSS voltage sensor if available (vs is displayed next to voltage)